dylanjw/playdot/README.md

 - [X] Have players assigned, after 2 aditional players are "observers"
 - [X] Make board less ugly
 - [X] Simplify board state, board logic and game logic

+Issues:

+- [ ] Player assignment is wrong.
+As players join the game, the newest player gets assigned instead of being made an observer

+- [ ] Mid-line is wrong.